quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Acknowledgments

-Special thanks to last call reviewers Elwyn Davies, Barry Lieba, Al Morton, and Peter Saint-Andre.
+Special thanks to last call reviewers Elwyn Davies, Barry Leiba, Al Morton, and Peter Saint-Andre.

 This work was partially supported by the European Commission under Horizon 2020